3ll3d00d/ezbeq/docs/rpi.md

 For North American users, kits from CanaKit ([https://canakit.com](https://canakit.com)) have been recommended by some users.
 Note that this is not an endorsement of their product, nor is there any affiliation with this company.

-The software has been run on Pi3 successfully, and should also run on Pi4.
+The software has been run on Pi3, Pi4, and PiZero, with the Pi4 being generally recommended.

 ## A few other notes.